 In a chain reaction, each system is compromised by inflammation leading to multiple diagnoses including Fibromyalgia.
 And, while this topic is too broad to approach in one blog post, you’ll find some great resources to get you started on your own healing path below.

-For further information on inflammation and the specific diseases linked to it – check out this fascinating article, How Inflammation Affects Every Aspect of Your Health Including Triggering Disease.
+For further information on inflammation and the specific diseases linked to it – check out this fascinating article, Chronic Inflammation.
 This article shares in-depth information on the role of inflammation in your body and what it means for you.